emimontesdeoca/emimontesdeoca.github.io/_posts/2020-09-22-bash-straight-to-wsl-machine-with-terminal.md

 [![Image from Gyazo](https://i.gyazo.com/dac1264f7b8dbae1f64e769b64c551da.png)](https://gyazo.com/dac1264f7b8dbae1f64e769b64c551da)

-This is not really an issue, because if you just do `cd ~` it just loads the distro user foder.
+This is not really an issue, because if you just do `cd ~` it just loads the distro user folder.

 The thing is that I don't want to do it again and again so let's update a file to do it by itself.